WHAT IS PURPLE GARNET?

 Purple Garnet Properties

-Many gem therapists view purple garnet as a crystal of inspiration and emotional healing.
-It is said to encourage love, kindness and compassion, and promotes self-worth and spiritual growth.
-In Ancient Egypt, this gemstone was a symbol of life.
-Purple garnet symbolizes constructiveness.
-The gemstone is also believed to bring hope to people.
+Purple garnet is often viewed as a gem of inspiration and emotional healing.
+It is said to encourage love, compassion, and kindness while fostering self-worth and spiritual growth.
+In Ancient Egypt, garnet was a symbol of life, and purple garnet specifically symbolizes constructiveness.
+Many also believe that it brings hope.

-• Purple garnet ranks 7 to 7.5 on the Mohs scale of hardness.
+- Purple garnet ranks between 7 and 7.5 on the Mohs hardness scale.

-• Purple garnet is sourced from the Republic of Mozambique, Africa.
+- This gemstone is sourced from the Republic of Mozambique.

-• Purple garnet is also known as rhodolite garnet.
+- Purple garnet is sometimes also known as rhodolite garnet.